 “In fact, this is the first time we have shown that the particle has intrinsic therapeutic properties.”

 “The particle is well tolerated in normally healthy tissue,” Prof. Wiesner explains, “but as soon as you have a tumor, and under very specific conditions, these particles become killers.”

 The researchers discovered the cancer-killing properties of the Cornell dots when they were trying to find out how well large concentrations could be tolerated.
 They carried out several experiments over several years.

 Then, to their surprise, they found that when high doses of peptide-coated Cornell dots were incubated with cancer cells – and particularly when the cells were starved of nutrients – the particles took iron from the environment and delivered it into the cancer cells.

 Delivering iron into the cells triggers a type of cell death called ferroptosis, which ruptures the cell membrane.
 This is different to the more commonly observed fragmentation cell death known as apoptosis.

-Prof. Wiesner says only 24-48 hours after exposure to the Cornell dots, they observed how a “wave of destruction” swept through the entire cancer cell culture.
+Prof. Wiesner says only 24-48 hours after exposure to the Cornell dots,

 In further experiments they injected high doses of the coated Cornell dots into mice grafted with melanoma tumors and found they shrank the tumors without causing any adverse reactions.